Why Australia Travel?

 • Spooky, desolate mining district are reminiscent of moonscapes, without a trace of vegetation or humanity.
 Or maybe that’s a good thing?

-Great Ocean Road view of the Twelve Apostles, near Melbourne-ish.
-Photo by Richard Mikalsen
+Great Ocean Road view of a couple of the Twelve Apostles, near Melbourne-ish.
+Photo by Alex Proimos.

 A wild Koala, literally up a gum tree over the Great Ocean Road.

 Probably the biggest disappointment for visitors is the difficulty of seeing Australia’s unique wildlife outside zoos.
 Many people expect to see ‘roos hopping all over Sydney and that’s unlikely to happen in built up areas.

 If you stay on the east coast – with a side trip to Uluru perhaps – you will be very lucky to catch a glimpse of a kangaroo or koala in the wild.